 Dirt bike radios are a great way to communicate with your trail riding group.
 No more need to yell to riding buddies with your helmet on.
-These dirt bike walkie talkies can help in keeping the group together, find lost riders quicker, and simply help share the fun and enjoy amazing views together.
+Dirt bike walkie talkies help keep the group together, find lost riders, and share the fun and amazing views together.

-We wanted to share our experiences with different types of radios, helmet installed headsets, and walkie talkie style handheld options for dirt bikes in general.
+We wanted to share our experiences with radios, helmet installed headsets, and walkie talkie style handheld options for dirt bikes.
 The same radio options work well both in trail riding, adventure riding, and motocross.

 Benefits of Using a Dirt Bike Radio